-- 1. Component list are matched against component or project. - 2.
+- 1. Component list is matched against component or project. - 2.
 Components are matched against component or project. - 3.
 Projects are matched against project.

-As you can see, grating access to a component automatically grants user access to a containing project as well.
+As you can see, granting access to a component automatically grants user access to a containing project as well.

-Note: Only first rule which is set is being used.
-So if you set all Component list, Components and Project, only Component list is being applied.
+Note: Only the first rule will be used.
+So if you set all of Component list, Components and Project, only Component list will be applied.

-Additionally step is performed if checking permission for the translation:
+An additional step is performed if checking permission for the translation:

-4. Languages are matches against scope of translations, if not set, this matches no language.
+4. Languages are matched against the scope of translations if set, if not set, this does not match any language.